-In fact, recent research from American Express revealed that 52% of UK small businesses say that the rising costs of goods, services, and energy present the biggest challenge to the running of their business in the next six months, and 28% are looking at additional ways to improve their cash flow as a result .
+In fact, research from American Express reveals that 52% of UK small businesses say that the rising costs of goods, services, and energy present the biggest challenge to the running of their business and 28% are looking at additional ways to improve their cash flow as a result.

 Here’s a look at how to calculate your key working capital requirements.